Stop Water Shutoffs In The Wake Of Coronavirus

 You can check to see every city, state, and utility that has taken action to provide water for all on our public spreadsheet with live updates.

-States That Are Showing The Nation How It’s Done
+Several States Are Showing the Nation How It’s Done

 Some states have been responding faster than others.
-Here’s are some of the top grassroots movements that have formed to push for water justice during the pandemic:
+Here are some of the top grassroots movements that have formed to push for water justice during the pandemic:

 Here is more of our analysis around the need for an immediate suspension of water shutoffs.